+- These bowls are the perfect fusion fish recipe for fussy eaters be that your kids or spouse!
 Salmon is not found in South Asia so it truly is an acquired taste for myself and Ali.
 We are used to eating mostly white fleshed fish like Pomfret and would go for shrimps or prawns any day of the week but salmon, a much meatier fish, took some getting used to.
-And before I made these bowls, it was something Ali just did not enjoy.
+So, all that to say, if your struggle is similar, make this bowl!
+You won’t regret it!

-Here are some things you need to consider:
+Here are some things you need to consider when buying salmon or any other fish for that matter:

-- The feed: Farm raised often means the fish is fed a processed, high fat, high protein diet which makes them bigger whereas wild caught salmon eats what it finds in its environment and is the size nature intended it to be.
+- The feed: Farm raised often means the fish is fed a processed, high fat, high protein diet which makes them bigger whereas wild caught fish eats what it finds in its environment and is the size nature intended it to be.
 This can mean a better nutrient profile for wild caught salmon compared to farm raised.
-Read more details here.
+Here are more details.

 - Antibiotics use: Farm raised salmon are given antibiotics to prevent or curtail infections while wild caught salmon has no such issue.
 There are regions that use less antibiotics than others.
 Chile e.g uses way more than Canada and Norway.